Frequently Asked Questions

 Can I bring my own WARC files to the Cloud?

 Right now the Archives Unleashed Cloud is only able to handle data by way of Archive-It subscriptions.
-As noted above, we are looking at ways of expanding this in the future.
+We are looking at ways of expanding this in the future.

 You are always welcome to use the Archives Unleashed Toolkit to analyze your own WARC files, though this will require a bit of knowledge and patience with the command line.
-We have documentation and walkthroughs on how to use the Toolkit locally.
+For assistance, please refer to documentation and walkthroughs on how to use the Toolkit locally.

 What does the hyperlink diagram represent?

 The interactive hyperlink diagram was designed to help users see their web archive collections at a glance, and visualizes the connections between the domains present within the collection.